What works. What to stop.

 -

-How to Know If Your Business Is Ready to Hand Off Marketing
+How to Know If Your Organization Is Ready to Hand Off Marketing

-A business is ready to hand off marketing when the offer works, customer value is real, and owner attention has become the bottleneck.
+An organization is ready to hand off marketing when the offer works, pressure is real, budget exists, and leadership attention has become the bottleneck.

 -